nmbrodnax/ppol-670-nb775/pset3.md

 #### Part 2 - Exploration (35 points)

-Download the dataset described above in CSV format and save it as *pset3_data_netid.csv*.
+Acquire the dataset described above in CSV format and save it as *pset3_data_netid.csv*.
 The dataset must be saved in the same directory as your Jupyter notebook.
 Complete the following in a new section of the notebook with the heading "Exploration."

- 2. Review the [`pandas`](http://pandas.pydata.org/pandas-docs/stable/) documentation for `.isnull()`, `.notnull()`, and `.fillna()`.
+ 1. Review the [`pandas`](http://pandas.pydata.org/pandas-docs/stable/) documentation for `.isnull()`, `.notnull()`, and `.fillna()`.
 Describe the basic functionality of these functions in your Jupyter notebook.

- 3. Create a dataframe object from your dataset.
+ 2. Create a dataframe object from your dataset.
 Display the first ten rows of the dataframe.

- 4. Create a subset with at least three quantitative variables.
+ 3. Create a subset with at least three quantitative variables.
 Display the first ten rows of the subset.

  4. Use `pandas` functionality to answer the following questions: Are your variables missing any observations?
 If so, how many?